There are now 3 possible online modes for units:

 - Students are able to (1) apply communication and interpersonal skills to a working situation; (2) demonstrate initiative and, where required by the host supervisor, the ability to work independently; (3) negotiate and plan a proposal and prepare a final report; (4) perform tasks set by an employer to a satisfactory standard; and (5) reflect and report on the experience in the workplace.

-- Indicative assessments in this unit are as follows: (1) work placement report; (2) practicum portfolio; and (3) career planning activities.
+- Indicative assessments in this unit are as follows: (1) work placement hours and timesheets; (2) reflection report; and (3) career planning activities.
 Further information is available in the unit outline.

 - Unit Coordinator(s)